Select form

 Pastel Mix

 The softest shades we grow.
 Pale pinks, lavender, cream, blush, and the gentler blues.
-These are the sweet peas that glow in low light - luminous in the evening when darker flowers have disappeared into shadow.
-They sit beautifully alongside roses and look elegant in a table arrangement where you want scent without visual competition.
+These are the sweet peas that glow in low light – luminous in the evening when darker flowers have disappeared into shadow.
+They sit beautifully alongside climbing roses and look elegant in a table arrangement where you want scent without visual competition.
 If your garden leans towards whites and silvers, the Pastel Mix will fit as though it had always been there.

-Where Should I Plant a Sweet Pea Collection?
+Where to Plant a Sweet Pea Collection

 All four collections thrive in the same conditions: a sunny spot with rich, well-drained soil that has been improved with organic matter.
 Six hours of direct sun is ideal; a little afternoon shade is fine.